 Dawson Turner, in Yarmouth, England, was preparing a book on seaweeds.
-He received some of Ellen’s specimens and drawings from James Mackay, assistant curator at the Botanic Gardens in Dublin.
+He received some of Ellen’s specimens from James Mackay, assistant curator at the Botanic Gardens in Dublin.
 Turner was delighted and in April 1807 he sent a parcel of plants to Ellen as a thank you.
 This was the beginning of a seven year correspondence, lasting right up to Ellen’s early death aged twenty nine.

 Their early letters were full of descriptions of plants.
 Often the letters had specimens identified by numbers, pinned to the pages.
 Ellen and Turner offered to fill in each other’s collections and asked each other to help with identification.
 Ellen gave substantive detail; where she had found each seaweed, moss and lichen, their appearance.
 In the case of seaweeds, she wrote which season they fruited in, and which others they resembled.
 She described the colour changes as they dried, and talked of what she hoped to be able to find next season.
 Turner wrote about plants too, initially mostly providing Ellen with answers to her questions relating to her specimens.
 He also told her about other botanists he was in contact with, their tours and publications, meetings he was attending in London and he sent her botanical books.

 Dawson Turner invited Ellen to stay with his family in Yarmouth; Ellen explained that her caring duties prevented her from leaving home.
 She, in turn, suggested that the Turners would be welcome at Ballylickey.
 Turner explained that a visit to Ireland is as improbable as Ellen coming to Yarmouth.